 TYPE OF WALK: circular and challenging.
 There are almost no flat sections, and coming down William Clough is very steep.

 WALK HIGHLIGHTS: An iconic walk with epic views.
-Edale Rocks, Kinder Low Trig Point, and Kinder Downfall are our top highlights from this walk, but there really are so many.
+Edale Rocks, Kinder Low Trig Point, Kinder Downfall.

 PUBLIC TOILETS: There are no public toilets on this walk, though there are council toilets across the bridge from Bowden Bridge car park.

-1. Follow the footpath that cuts through the campsite, and follow it south through the woods for 50 metres, then through the gate and follow the path up to the left.
+1. Cross the road from the car park into Hayfield Camping and Caravanning Club site and walk to the main entrance.
+Pick up the footpath that crosses through the campsite and continue through the woods for 50 metres.
+This leads you through a gate to then follow the path up to the left.
 This is a steady climb on a rocky path, and soon you will spot the campsite below to the left.

 2. Keep following the path steadily up hill for about 700 metres until you reach the gate in the photo below.

 3. Go through the gate and follow the footpath down to meet a paved footpath.
-The views here a beautiful up to Kinder.
+The views here up to Kinder are beautiful.
 Enjoy the steady pace downhill until you reach a stream.
-Go through the gate and start your steady climb uphill towards the Kinder Plateau.
+Go through the gate and start your steady climb uphill towards Kinder Plateau.

-4. It’s a steady 3 km hike uphill on a rocky path.
+4. It’s a steady 3km hike uphill on a rocky path.
 Take your time and allow yourself some rest stops to take in the views.
 Though it is a steady incline and not too steep.
-However, do be weary of mountain bikers that come careering down here at lightening speed.
-Most are courteous, but there are a few that weren’t able to stop, although you’ll hear them before you see them.
+Be wary of mountain bikers descending at speed.

 5. You then meet the signpost on the left for the Pennine way.
-This is the final uphill push of 250 metres onto the Kinder Plateau.
-You may notice that it gets busier here as you are converging with hikers who have come up from Edale.
+This is the final uphill push of 250 metres onto Kinder Plateau.
+You may notice that it gets busier here as you converge with hikers coming up from Edale to Kinder Scout.

-7. From Edale Rocks, follow the path further along (and to the left) towards the Kinder Low Trig Point.
-This is just off the main path.
-At 633 metres, it’s the highest point on Kinder Scout and the highest point in the Peak District, so worth the little detour for a photo!
-It’s also the end of the climbing, and you will mostly be heading down hill from this point onwards, although along the edge of the Kinder Plateau is relatively flat.
+7. From Edale Rocks, follow the path further along (and to the left) towards the Kinder Low Trig Point, which is just off the main path.
+At 633 metres, it’s the highest point on Kinder Scout and the highest point in the Peak District.
+It’s also the end of the climbing, and you will mostly be heading downhill from this point onwards, although along the edge of the Kinder Plateau is relatively flat.

 9. Kinder Downfall is a good stopping point.
 The waterfall is very impressive (although you can’t actually see it from where you cross) and there are lots of boulders to perch and take in the view, or perhaps take your hiking boots off and sooth your weary feet in the stream.

 11. It’s a tricky descent down William Clough towards Kinder Resevoir.
-Expect to get on your bum at times to climb down sections, and the path also keeps criss-crossing the stream flowing downwards.
-The boys were in their element, but my knees were feeling it and I was tired at this point.
+Expect to get on your bum at times to climb down sections.
+The footpath frequently criss-crosses the stream flowing downwards.

-13. Follow Kinder Road back to your car or campsite.
+13. Follow Kinder Road back to Bowden Bridge Car Park.

-Final thoughts on hiking Kinder Scout with kids
+Final thoughts on hiking Kinder Scout from Hayfield with kids

-I’ll be honest, I was nervous about this walk and how the boys would cope.
+I’ll be honest, I was nervous about this walk and how the boys would cope (they were 5 and 7 years old at the time).
 But they absolutely amazed me and I’m beyond proud of them!
 This walk is so fun for them with all the boulders to climb and uneven paths, they were in their element.
 I just wish I had their stamina, as I was knackered by the time we started descending William Clough (I should have brought the hiking poles).